Glycemic Index of Tomato soup

 What is the glycemic index of Tomato soup?

-Tomato soup has a glycemic index (GI) of 38, which is classified as low GI.
-As a low GI food, Tomato soup provides sustained energy release and helps maintain stable blood sugar levels, making it excellent for diabetes management and long-term energy.
+Tomato soup has a glycemic index of 38, which is classified as low GI.
+This means it has a slow impact on blood sugar levels.

 What is the glycemic load of Tomato soup?